 A case decided in the Manchester County Court.
 The asbestos victim was diagnosed with malignant mesothelioma of the pleura.
 A claim was brought against her former employer for damages for personal injury, alleging that she had contracted the illness due to asbestos exposure during her the course of employment.

-Total award for the asbestos compensation after death: £135,000
+The total award for the asbestos compensation after death: £135,000

 International Energy Group Ltd v Zurich Insurance plc UK Branch £250,000